-We are implementing new stations and response units to achieve the fast and effective emergency response goals approved by our voters through the enhanced local option levy first levied in fiscal year 2015-16.
-Year two of the replacement levy allows continued enhancement of response units, cars and medic units and increased hiring with two full 15-person firefighter recruit academies budgeted under our new model of training new firefighters as a response engine with seasoned line officers acting as training officers.
+We are continuing to implement new stations and response units to achieve the fast and effective emergency response goals approved by our voters through the enhanced local option levy first levied in fiscal year 2015-16.
+Year three of the replacement levy allows continued enhancement of response units, cars and medic units.
+We expect to be able to open new Station 55 in the summer of 2018 staffed by 12 firefighters and will also add a new Medic 33 staffed with two paramedics.
+Through the award of a grant in 2016-17 that will continue through fiscal year 2018-19, we will be able to add six firefighters to serve Newberg and six to the former Washington County Fire District 2 (District 2) area.

-Additionally, the 2016-17 year reflects the decision by the District's board of directors to approve the requests by neighboring Washington County Fire Protection District 2 (District 2) and the combined City of Newberg and Newberg Rural Fire Protection District (Newberg) to provide complete administration of their service areas through operational consolidation contracts intended to lead to full annexation of the areas into the District.
-Each contract has resulted in the transfer of all employees and management of the fire and medical services during the operational contract phase beginning July 1, 2016.
-Accordingly, to accomplish the management of the new service areas in order to best serve existing District residents and the additional new service areas, the District will be reorganizing to meet the needs of our citizens and contracted residents and best use the resources of each entity.
-The District has long operated with the philosophy of responding with the right resource and already the work to operationally join the departments is resulting in enhanced closest force response improvements as we utilize and share resources from four additional fire stations and multiple emergency response units.
+The 2017-18 year reflects the full annexation effective July 1, 2017, of the neighboring District 2 service area and levying of the District's combined tax rate on the newly annexed area.
+Voters of District 2 approved the dissolution and annexation into the District after service by TVF&R through the former operational contract.
+The District continues its complete administration and service of the combined City of Newberg and Newberg Rural Fire Protection District (Newberg) through an operational consolidation contract intended to lead to full annexation of the areas into the District.
+The City of Newberg contract included the transfer of all employees and management of the fire and medical services during the two-year operational contract phase that began July 1, 2016 and ends June 30, 2018.

-Message From The Fire Chief, continued
+The District has long operated with the philosophy of responding with the right resource and the work to operationally join the departments has resulted in enhanced closest force response improvements as we utilize and share resources from the two former District 2 and two City of Newberg fire stations and multiple emergency response units.
+The Newberg Rural Fire Protection District was served by the City of Newberg, and the District continues to provide service during the evaluation period whereby each entity determines its best course of action for their respective citizens.

 Each budget year brings unique challenges as we strive to provide the most effective emergency response and prevention services to our citizens, while maintaining excellent fiscal stewardship.
 This commitment drives our budget process in allocating resources and funding.
-This year will be the second year of the enhanced replacement local option levy of 45 cents per \$1,000 of assessed value, and our continued focus is to complete the acquisition of the planned new station sites and continue to add units to our deployment throughout the District to achieve the goal of our citizens - fast and effective response.
+This year will be the third year of the enhanced replacement local option levy of 45 cents per \$1,000 of assessed value, and our continued focus is to complete the acquisition of the planned new station sites and continue to add units to our deployment throughout the District to achieve the goal of our citizens - fast and effective response.